microsoft/rushjs.io-website/pages/developer/other_commands.md

 $ rush unlink

 # Remove all the temporary files created by Rush, including deleting all
-# the NPM packages that were installed in your common folder:
+# the npm packages that were installed in your common folder:
 $ rush purge
 ```